microsoft/Azure-SQL-DB-auditing-OMS-integration/README.md

 	> You will not be required to access this application, it will be running in the background, periodically pushing the audit logs to OMS.

+> [!IMPORTANT]
+> It can take up to 5-10 minutes for initial data to start appearing in your OMS workspace.

 <br>
 ###<a id="subheading-2-4">Import Azure SQL DB audit sample dashboard to OMS</a>